improving-minnesota/react-redux-workshop/labs/content/labs/02-first-component.md

 });
 ```

 > What is happening here?
-We use the [shallow renderer](http://airbnb.io/enzyme/docs/api/shallow.html) from [Enzyme](http://airbnb.io/enzyme/index.html) to render the component into a sandboxed "document" so that we can perform inquiries.
+We use the [shallow renderer](http://airbnb.io/enzyme/docs/api/shallow.html) from [Enzyme](http://airbnb.io/enzyme/index.html) to render the component into a in-memory sandboxed "document" so that we can perform inquiries.
 Notice that we are using `JSX` in the `shallow()` method.
 Shallow testing is useful to isolate our test by not rendering any child components.
 For more advanced "integration" style tests you would use `mount()` for [full DOM rendering](http://airbnb.io/enzyme/docs/api/mount.html)

 * The shallow render is going to be created before each test we define.
-This may seem inefficient (why not just create it once), but shallow renders are very fast, and creating a blank slate before each test can be helpful once your tests get complicated.
+This may seem inefficient (why not just create it once?), but shallow renders are very fast and starting with a blank slate before each test can be helpful once your tests get complicated.
 * This is great, but we aren't actually testing anything yet.
-Let's add some tests:
+Let's add some tests below the `beforeEach` block:

 ```javascript
 it('should instantiate the Project Row Component', () => {